radareorg/radare.org/gsoc/2018/tasks.md

 See [universal python disassembler](https://github.com/evanw/unwind) for example and [Issue #4228](https://github.com/radare/radare2/issues/4228) for current state of it.

 ![image](https://image.slidesharecdn.com/tailbytespygotham-140819135745-phpapp02/95/tco-in-python-via-bytecode-manipulation-7-638.jpg)

-### WebAssembly analysis
-Radare2 already supports disassembling [WebAssembly](http://webassembly.org) but analysis is barely implemented.
-See [wasm](https://github.com/athre0z/wasm) and [wasmdec](https://github.com/wwwg/wasmdec) as a good examples.
-Implementing `pdc` (pseudocode) on top of this analysis is also a good idea.

-### Java
-Java support has landed in radare2 a long time ago.
-At the same time it is largely unused, full of bugs and poorly written.
-Some code (e.g. [anal_extra](https://github.com/radare/radare2/blob/master/libr/anal/anal_ex.c)) doesn't really fit its place and can be moved/refactored on top of the modern radare2 architecture design.

 ## META - RAGG2 [#6949](https://github.com/radare/radare2/issues/6949)